Code-Institute-Submissions/JamesFahey-zombie-survival_MarResub/README.md

 The simple mechanics of the game allow the user to shape the story by typing their answers when prompted

-• I want to create an immersive story causing the user to feel weight to each choice being made.
+• I want to create an immersive story causing the user to feel ignificance to each choice.

-The story from the beginning adds extra weight for your choices as you are not only making decisions for yourself but also your family.
+The initial story adds extra importance and provides the user with an increased sense of responsibility, as decisions implicate not only affect yourself but also your family.
 You are put in dangerous and life-threatening situations and you must navigate yourself and family through them

 • I want to provide the user with clear gameplay instructions